 Every 3PL will have different charges but hopefully now you have a better view of what charges to expect.
 When choosing a provider, remember it’s not necessarily about finding the cheapest option.
 You’ll need to consider how the fulfillment partner meets your business’ requirements for branding, delivery options, and support.

 There are many benefits to working with a third-party logistics provider (3PL), if you are seeking logistics support we’d love to hear from you.
-You learn more about DCL Logistics’ fulfillment services, or check out the many companies we work with to ensure great logistics support.
+Check out the many companies we work with to ensure great logistics support.
 Send us a note to connect about how we can help your company grow.